adamlechowicz/venti/README.md

     eg: venti charging on

   venti adapter SETTING[on/off]
-    manually set the supply of power from adapter (off means battery will drain even when plugged in)
+    manually set the adapter to supply power (off means battery will drain even when plugged in)
     eg: venti adapter off

   venti charge LEVEL[1-100]